internet2000/eleventy-preview-server/README.md

 * [x] The website data is fetched from a git repository
 * [x] Build 1 template and returns its HTML for the given permalink
 * [x] Web hook to clone or pull the repository
+* [x] Launch eleventy in a child process in order to re-import all modules

 ## Usage